zupzup/blog/thm-lazy-admin/post.md

 Also, there are license.txt and changelog files and folders, which provide us with some info about the version - we're dealing with 1.5.0, so we can use the latest exploits on Exploit-DB!

 Opening the downloaded MySQL backup, we stumble upon the password and the user name.
-The password is `42f749ade7f9e195bf475f37a44cafcb` and the user name is `manager`.

 We can use `john the ripper` to crack the password, which looks like MD5: